cloudreach/urly-wurly/README.md

 ### Set OAuth 2.0

-You'all need credentials for sigining via Google.
+You will need credentials for sigining via Google.
 Create client id from APIs & services in GCP and update the section with generated value in public/index.html `<meta name="google-signin-client_id" content="<client-id>">` .
 For more details on configuration check [Setting up OAuth 2.0](https://support.google.com/cloud/answer/6158849?hl=en)

 ### How to Execute the Deployment